tianhongg/WAND-PIC/README.md

 ## Compiling
-A simple & working Makefile is included [Makefile](Makefile). 'make' should work on most machines, and your are welcome to write your own one.
+A simple & working Makefile is included [Makefile](Makefile).
+The 'make' should work on most machines, and your are welcome to write your own one.

 ###  Tested Environment